zlslearnpython/hello-world/README.md

 things actually gose like...

--has no idea of"VPN"
+- has no idea of"VPN"

--confusing of the download speed of "Anaconda" (5 more hours)
+- confusing of the download speed of "Anaconda" (5 more hours)

--Keep asking some super easy questions(everyone knows except me)
+- Keep asking some super easy questions(everyone knows except me)

 but, in a word: